Bainezy94/TheFarmersMarket/README.md

 Using incremental sprints encouraged us to constantly regroup every morning to discuss our progress.
 From these discussions, we were able to constantly ensure our attention was appropriately focused on completing the current sprint.
 Additionally, we were motivated by these sprints as they provided a small sense of accomplishment when completed.

-By the end of the project, we had completed __ sprints.
+By the end of the project, we had completed 3 sprints.
 The tasks completed within each sprint can be seen in the appropriate screenshot [here](#trello-screenshots).
-We aimed to fulfill our agreed upon high-priority user stories first so that we could quickly develop an MVP.
-The last __ sprints covered the remaining user stories, and testing.
+We aimed to fulfill our high-priority user stories first so that we could quickly develop an MVP.

 ### 19. Provide an overview and description of your Source control process.